 While Bolivia may not be the most popular travel destination out there, for those willing to forego the normal comforts of vacation, you will be rewarded.
 There aren’t many places in the world that offer the uniqueness and variety of terrain, landscapes, and activities than Bolivia.
 If you’re one of those adventurous type of travelers, or you’re looking for a way to get out of your comfort zone on that next trip, consider heading to this beautiful country filled with more amazing views than you can count.

 These seven must sees are just a starting point for Bolivia.
 What are your favorite things to do?
 Comment below to let us know.
-And if you’re ready to travel to Bolivia, search here for cheap flights to Bolivia, find hostels in Bolivia, and look for Bolivia Adventure tours.

 Read more about South America: